 Not Sure How This Could Work?
 Here Are Some Student Stories to Inspire You

-Like hundreds of American graduate students over the past 30 years, Danielle Salisbury combined Peace Corps service with a master’s degree.
+Like hundreds of American graduate students over the past 30 years, Danielle Salisbury was interested in Peace Corps programs that could combine experience with a master's degree.
 She first took Bard College’s integrated first-year of graduate courses before entering the Peace Corps, then used the multi-year international experience as a stepping stone for research and her master’s capstone.

 Danielle’s master’s thesis assessed whether citizens value the environmental programming in the Mexican reserve where she worked.
 “I developed a meaningful thesis project that will benefit not only my community, but the biosphere reserve to which it belongs,” Danielle reports.
 “I could not have done this without the Peace Corps.
 It was the perfect complement to my master’s degree.”